isomerpages/moe-punggolgreenpri/_our-school/School Rules.md

 <li style="line-height:1.2; font-size:16px; font-family:Arial; text-align:justify;">A medical certificate or a letter from a parent is required when a student is absent from any school activities including tests and examinations.
 Students absent from school for medical reasons should stay at home for the duration indicated in the medical certificate.</li>

 <li style="line-height:1.2; font-size:16px; font-family:Arial; text-align:justify;">All students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.</li>

+<p style="">Attire<br>

+Boys: Male students must be neat in appearance, clean-shaven and no facial hair is allowed.
+Hair should be neatly cropped and not touch the eyes, shirt collar or ears.
+Thickly gelled and spiky hairstyles are not allowed.
+Colouring of hair is not allowed.<br><br>

+Girls: Hair should be at shoulder-length.
+Long hair should be neatly tied or plaited.
+Hair accessories, if used, should be black or dark blue.
+Colouring of hair is not allowed.
+Girls with fringe below the eyebrows should have it neatly and securely pinned up.

 <img src="/images/Our%20School/Student%20Attire%201%20updated.jpg">
 	<img src="/images/Our%20School/Student%20Attire%202%20updated.jpg">
 <img src="/images/Our%20School/Student%20Attire%203.jpg">